Stephen F. Austin High School (Austin, Texas): Student body

 As of November 2020, Austin High School is 54% non-Hispanic White, 35.3% Hispanic, 3.7% Black, and 2.3% Asian.
 The school is 23.5% economically disadvantaged and 7.2% of students are English Language Learners.

 In 2000 the school was 54% non-Hispanic White, 37% Hispanic and Latino, 8% black, and 2% Asian, reflecting the overall demographics of Austin.
 As of 1980 most of the White students originated from west Austin, including Tarrytown.
 There were also middle class and poor students.
 Some black students originated from Clarksville, an area housing servants' quarters that, until school desegregation, was served by segregated black schools.
 By 1980, court-ordered desegregation added a heavily Hispanic and Latino section of South Austin, and a black section of northeast Austin to the student population.

 As of the late 1970s the school was 66% White, 19% Hispanic, and 15% African-American, making it one of the more racially balanced AISD schools; at the time there was less Hispanic representation and more White representation than the district average.
 In 1980 the federal court system forced AISD to begin desegregation busing.

 Athletics

-Austin High School offers many different athletic programs for students: football, basketball, tennis, golf, mountain biking, swimming, baseball, volleyball, soccer, track and field, cross country, lacrosse, ultimate frisbee, and cheerleading.
+Austin High School offers many different athletic programs for students: football, basketball, tennis, golf, mountain biking, swimming, baseball, volleyball, soccer, track and field, cross country, lacrosse, water polo, ultimate frisbee, and cheerleading.
 The Austin High football team won the 1942 state championship.